hoaxvo16/reactive-store/README.md

 #### Feature

 - Inject external data to React component
-- Support dispatch action to remove or update data
+- Support action to remove or update data

 ### Installation